Reverse Engineer your DB schema using JBoss Forge

-[Updated] In this article we will show a more advanced example of Java EE Application using JBoss Forge 3 capabilities to reverse engineer the Entities from the Database.
+[Updated] In this article we will show how to reverse engineer your database schema into JPA/Hibernate Entity objects using JBoss Forge which is a free tool that enables to scaffold Java projects.
+It also enables to reverse engineer the Entities from the Database.

 CREATE database demoforge;